CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 --
 -----

-VERY FIRST THING TO DO IS DOWNLOAD THIS SPECIFIC VERSION OF DirectX9 and INSTALL IT!
+1.)
+DOWNLOAD THIS SPECIFIC VERSION OF DirectX9 and INSTALL IT!

-Download For Specific Version of DirectX9 Can be be found [HERE](https://drive.google.com/file/d/1LXH_dWCQRGCwe_kefJ1qEYP4oLlK5BsX/view?usp=sharing )!
+1a.)Download For Specific Version of DirectX9 Can be be found [HERE](https://drive.google.com/file/d/1LXH_dWCQRGCwe_kefJ1qEYP4oLlK5BsX/view?usp=sharing )!

-Extract it anywhere you like, and inside will be a bunch of .cab files, scroll down and find the File called "DXSETUP.exe" and run it, let it install - and close.
+1b.)Extract it anywhere you like, and inside will be a bunch of .cab files, scroll down and find the File called "DXSETUP.exe" and run it, let it install - and close.

 You may have to restart your computer after that for affects to take place, so bookmark this page and comeback to it!
 *ALTERNATIVELY* You can just restart your computer after you've completed all the steps.

+2.)
+Next you want to install Visual Studio 2015, 2017, 2019, and 2022.
+Which can be downloaded [HERE]( https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170 ) Many will already have this if you've modded before, but theres no harm in installing it again to be sure.

+3.)
+We are going to need SSE Engine Fixes (Part 2).
+It can be found on nexus [HERE]( https://www.nexusmods.com/skyrimspecialedition/mods/17230?tab=files )

+4.)
+After downloading "(Part 2) Engine Fixes - skse64 Preloader and TBB Lib-17230-2020-3-1611367474.7z" open it up and you will find 3 files.

+The files are as follows,

+-"d3dx9_42.dll"

+-"tbb.dll"

+-"tbbmalloc.dll"

+5.)
+Extract those 3 files into the Root of your Skyrim SE directory, (where your main game is).

+6.)
 You will need to download Wabbajack, Which can be found [here](https://www.wabbajack.org/#/) just run that exe and install it into any folder you like. make sure you have room on hard drive.

+7.)
 If you haven't already gotten the required .WABBAJACK files to download the entire modlist yet, [DOWNLOAD THEM HERE (updated to version 0.5.1)](https://drive.google.com/file/d/1m1SPrU9_HRtsR2kAfcd9DOnF6d-SoEaX/view?usp=sharing) (You have to click the download button on the upper top-right hand side.)

 Just extract the .rar file containing: